TimsTam/numbers-multiplayer-game/README.md

 ### Usage
 Run the server with this command:

-./game-server <Port Number> <Game Name> <Number of Players>
+./game-server <Port-Number> <Game-Name> <Number-of-Players>

-- <Port Number>: Port which the server will listen on.
+- <Port-Number>: Port which the server will listen on.
-- <Game Name>: Name or type of game being setup.
+- <Game-Name>: Name or type of game being setup.
-- <Number of Players>: Number of players wanted for the game.
+- <Number-of-Players>: Number of players wanted for the game.

 Example: ./game-server 8080 numbers 2